 Liljana Mead Martin is a visual artist working in mediums of sculpture and choreographed performance.
 Her artwork explores the material ecologies of digging, cultivation and deep time.
 Martin’s research is focused on the ways by which we grow sensitivity and resilience within dark ecologies and toxic habitats.

 Born in Nova Scotia and raised between North America, Australia and Europe.
-Martin’s parents were students of the Tibetan Buddhist teacher, Chögyam Trungpa Rinpoche, and the community of writers, artists and teachers whom she grew up with had a profound impact.
-These early influences heightened questions pertaining to impernanence, phenomenology, ontology and exchanges with the natural world.
+Martin’s parents were students of the Tibetan Buddhist teacher, Chögyam Trungpa Rinpoche.
+The surrounding community of writers, artists and teachers whom she grew up with had a profound impact and these early influences heightened questions pertaining to impermanence, phenomenology and exchanges with the natural world.

 Martin’s work has been exhibited at The Klondike Institute for Arts and Culture (Dawson City Yukon Territory), Artscape Gibraltar Point (Toronto Island ON) Dynamo Arts Association (Vancouver), CSA Space (Vancouver), Recess (NYC), the Nanaimo Art Gallery (Vancouver Island), and BIOMASS (worldwide).
-In Spring 2021, Martin will be exhibiting with Wil Aballe Art Projects, Vancouver.
+In 2021, Martin’s solo exhibition Geophilia is showing with Wil Aballe Art Projects, Vancouver.